FarronF/limerick-council-meetings/meetings/2023/10/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 6th September 2023.md

 Phase 1 will commence upon completion of TII pavement improvement scheme and will take

 approximately eight months to complete.
-Phase 2 of Abbeyfeale Public Realm Scheme--- 7
+Phase 2 of Abbeyfeale Public Realm Scheme
+---
+7

 comprising Church to Cellar Bar on N21 and upgrading of Colbert Terrace will be tendered to